 Let's start with the chicken-themed ornaments.

-They're glass, so obviously they need much more careful looking after than the run-of-the-mill plastic decorations.
+All these decorations are glass, so obviously they need much more careful looking after than the run-of-the-mill plastic ornaments.

 But as long as they're stored well - I just use lots of tissue paper and a small box - there's no reason why they shouldn't last for years.